Delayed discharges from hospital

 Background

-A huge challenge facing the NHS is that more patients are experiencing delayed discharges – whereby someone is deemed medically fit to leave hospital but is not actually discharged.
-Reversing this trend is a major system priority given rising waiting lists, overstretched A&E services, and the risks that unnecessary long stays in hospital pose to patients.
+One of the biggest challenges facing the NHS is that more patients are experiencing delayed discharges – whereby someone is deemed medically fit to leave hospital but is not yet discharged.
+Reversing this trend is a major system priority given rising waiting lists, overstretched A&E services, delayed ambulance handovers, and the risks that unnecessary long stays in hospital pose to patients.

 Most people admitted to a hospital will be discharged home without any additional support, however some may require formal support in their own home, a short-term bed or a permanent bed in a care home.
 Discharging patients at the right time to the right location requires a well-coordinated system that can adequately meet the needs of patients.
 Delays arise when discharge processes in hospitals are slow and when capacity is constrained in out-of-hospital care.

-This indicator explores the number of patients experiencing delayed discharges and the reasons why they were delayed according to their length of stay.
-We then explore where some of the bottlenecks are for those in hospital for three weeks or more.
+This indicator explores the number of patients experiencing delayed discharges and the reasons why they are delayed according to their length of stay.
+We then explore where some of the bottlenecks are for those in hospital for three weeks or more but who are delayed in hospital.

 Delayed discharges by length of stay

-The total number of patients in acute hospitals who were ready to leave hospital but were delayed has increased by 59% from an average of 8,007 patients per day in May 2021 to 12,751 patients per day in April 2023.
-At its peak in January this year there were 14,710 patients delayed in hospital.
+The total number of patients in acute hospitals who were ready to leave hospital but were delayed has increased by 43% from an average of 8,545 patients per day in June 2021 (data not shown) to 13,815 patients per day in January 2025.
+At its peak, in January 2024, there were 14,096 patients delayed in hospital.

 Reasons for delay

-In April 2023, just over a quarter of patients in hospital for seven days or more were delayed for reasons that could be attributed to the discharge process in hospital.
-These patients had been identified as medically fit for discharge, but needed further assessment, a discharge summary, or agreement on what further care they might need.
+In January 2025, 36% of patients whose discharge from hospital was delayed for seven days or more were delayed for reasons that could be attributed to the discharge process in hospital and care transfer hubs.
+These patients had been identified as medically fit for discharge, but needed further assessment, referrals, a discharge summary, or agreement on what further and immediate care they might need.

-The picture is slightly different for patients in hospital for more than 21 days.
-Many patients in hospital for three weeks or more require more support upon discharge than those with a shorter length of stay.
+The picture is slightly different for patients with a delayed discharge who had been in hospital for 21 days or more.Patients in hospital for three weeks or more tend to require more support upon discharge than those with a shorter length of stay.
 We see a higher proportion of delays attributed to services organised predominantly by social care.
-In April 2023, 23% of delays for longer stay patients were due to waiting for a short-term bed and 24% due to waiting for a permanent bed in a care home.
-Although fewer delays were attributed to the hospital (further assessment needed) compared with patients with a shorter length of stay, 18% (one in five) long-stay patients were delayed because of discharge processes within hospital.
+In January 2025, 18% of delays for longer stay patients were due to waiting for a short-term bed and 17% were due to waiting for a permanent bed in a care home.
+For patients awaiting a short-term bed or a bed in a nursing or care home, capacity is the biggest reason for these delays, respectively 63% and 56% (data not shown).
+However, the most common reason for delay for long-stay patients can be attributed to the hospital and care transfer hub processes (no plan or further assessment needed).

 Delays by discharge setting

-Patients waiting to be discharged to a permanent bed in a nursing or care home are the most delayed with a weekly average of 70% experiencing delays in the first three months of 2023.
-At its peak in June 2022, just shy of eight-in-ten (79%) patients were delayed in hospital waiting for a permanent care home bed.
-This discharge setting has also seen the biggest increase in demand; a 13-percentage-point increase since May 2021 (data not shown).
+Patients with a long stay in hospital who are due to be discharged to a permanent bed in a nursing or care home are the most delayed, with a weekly average of 70% experiencing delays in May 2024.
+At its peak in June 2022, just shy of eight in ten (79%) patients were delayed in hospital waiting for a permanent care home bed.
+This discharge setting has also seen the biggest increase in demand: a 13-percentage-point increase since June 2021 (data not shown).
 Care homes were particularly affected by the Covid-19 pandemic which resulted in reduced care home capacity.
 Continued infection outbreaks along with staff shortages has meant care home occupancy remains below pre-pandemic rates.

 Pressures on social care services are well acknowledged.
 Growing demand, staff shortages in both domiciliary care and care homes, and under-investment have greatly reduced the capacity to provide care.